lookit/lookit-docs/docs/source/celery_tasks.rst

 -  If a zip file exists on Google Cloud Storage with the same name the file is not regenerated, an email with a link is immediately sent.
--  After the task is completed all video files are immediately removed form the server.
+-  After the task is completed all video files are immediately removed from the server.
 They still exist on s3 and Google Cloud Storage.

 ``cleanup_builds``
 ------------------